acend/website-hugo/site/content/en/trainings/terraform-azure.md

 main_text: "
 To manage its infrastructure declaratively as code, Terraform offers a wide range of functionality.
 The configuration files, which are typically stored in a Git repository, are used by Terraform as a single source of truth.
 These files are used, for example, to build infrastructure or to configure entire applications.\n\n

-This one-day training in English or German offers a clearly understandable introduction to Terraform and a practical implementation part on Azure."
+This two-days training in English or German offers a clearly understandable introduction to Terraform and a practical implementation part on Azure."

 accordion:
     enable : true